FAQ

 What does Recalculate do?

-Where do I set budget categories?
+Where do I set spending categories?

 Bill categories are selected when adding or editing bills.
 The app currently uses built-in categories rather than a separate custom category editor.

-How are bills assigned to paychecks?
+How are bills assigned to income?

 Can Steady Path handle variable income or bills?